ab-5v/logic/README.md

    * `logic-name` depends on this three,
    * where 1 level of array will be ran in series
    * and 2 level of array will be ran in parallel
+   *
+   * If any of this logics will be failed
+   * the root one also will be failed
    */
   deps: ['logic-name-1', ['logic-name-2', 'logic-name-3']],